 They divided the market into two parts: The Mercado de la Lagunilla (Lagunilla Market) and El Llano (The Plain).
 You can find everything here, including handicrafts.
 Food vendors selling fresh fruit juices or homemade ice cream.

-There are kiosks; artisans selling their beautiful sculptures made of wood.
+There are many kiosks at Mercado de Coyoacán.
+And as you wander through you will see artisans selling their beautiful sculptures made of wood.
 Musicians busking on guitars or marimbas – just be sure not to touch their instruments!

-A lot of Mexicans come here on Saturday mornings.
+A lot of Mexicans come to Mercado de Coyocan on Saturday mornings.
 They bring their friends along to enjoy eating freshly made tacos from small food stands while listening to live music.
 This artisan market is worth visiting!
+This is a easy market to get to.
+Just head to ignaco allende.

 La Nueva Viga Market

-The La Nueva Viga Market is a seafood market in Mexico City.
-It is the second largest seafood market in the world.
+This is a seafood market in Mexico City.
+It is the second largest seafood stalls market in the world.
 It has over 1,500 tons of seafood that it goes through daily.
+La Nueva Viga Market

 The vendors sell everything from fresh fish and seafood to ready-made meals such as ceviche.
 And Pescado zarandeado (grilled fish).
 The vendors also sell prepared food including tacos de Camarones (shrimp tacos).